Foreign Market Development Cooperator Program

 Length and Time Phasing of Assistance

-Agreements generally include a twelve-month activity period and a provision for program evaluation by an independent third party.
-Funds awarded in any given fiscal year are typically available for two additional years.
-Each approved applicant receives a program agreement and an approval letter that specifies any special terms and conditions applicable to a Cooperator's program.
-Final agreement occurs when both the participating organization and FAS sign the program agreement.
+Up to one year period of performance Each approved applicant receives a program agreement and an approval letter that specifies any special terms and conditions applicable to a Cooperator's program.
+Final agreement occurs when both the participating organization and FAS sign the program agreement and approval letter.

 Who do I contact about this opportunity?